isomerpages/singhealth-gkps/_events/Events & Announcements.md

 *   Learn from each other, share, harness & adapt best practices.
 *   Work towards developing good strategies and effective contextualized implementation of needed areas in every country in the world.

-Click [Here](https://form.gov.sg/64536d86f7b4ae0012e5ee1f) to submit your event and programmes for sharing with the global network.
+Click [Here](https://form.gov.sg/64536d86f7b4ae0012e5ee1f) to submit patient safety events and programmes for sharing with the global network.

 Click [Here](https://calendar.google.com/calendar/u/1/r/month/2023/9/1?pli=1) to view the calendar of events and programmes.